dynamit93/Tibiafuskdotnet/README.md

-the prodject are useing visual studio 2022
+the project are useing visual studio 2022

 install mysql database.